 - Individuals shall use every resource, including referral when appropriate, to ensure that high-quality service is provided.

-- Individuals shall not discriminate in the delivery of professional services on the basis of race, sex, age, religion, national origin, sexual orientation or handicapping condition.
+- Individuals shall not discriminate in the delivery of professional services on the basis of race, gender, gender identification, age, religion, national origin, sex, sexual orientation or disability.

 - Individuals shall fully inform the persons they serve of the nature and possible effects of services rendered and products dispensed.

 - Individuals shall evaluate the effectiveness of services rendered and of products dispensed and shall provide services or dispense products only when benefit can reasonably be expected.

 - Individuals shall not guarantee the results of any treatment or procedure, directly or by implication; however, they may make a reasonable statement of prognosis.

 - Individuals shall not evaluate or treat speech, language or hearing disorders solely by correspondence.